Gana-Joshua-Danlami/data-structures-helper/README.md

 # 📌 Data Structures Helper Functions

-## 🚀 Overview
+##  Overview
-This repository was created to help **AltSchool Africa students** better understand **data structures** while working on their assignments.
-Many students encountered difficulties, so I decided to build this **structured guide** to make learning easier.
+This repository was created to help **Fellow AltSchool Africa students** better understand **data structures** while working on their 1st semester assignments.
+Some students encountered difficulties, so I decided to build this **structured guide** to make learning easier.

 This repo contains:
-✅ **Helper Functions** – Clean, well-structured code that solves each task.
+ **Helper Functions** – Clean, well-structured code that solves each task.
-✅ **Detailed Explanations** – Step-by-step breakdown of what each function does.
+ **Detailed Explanations** – Step-by-step breakdown of what each function does.
-✅ **Common Errors & Fixes** – Lessons from mistakes and how to avoid them.
+ **Common Errors & Fixes** – Lessons from mistakes and how to avoid them.

 ---